andycroll/brightonruby.com/_posts/2019/2019-07-05-fixing-performance-problems-with-ruby-prof-frederick-cheung.md

 ---
 title: "Fixing Performance Problems with ruby-prof"
 author: frederickcheung
 date: '2019-07-05 11:50'
-layout: preview
+layout: video
+vimeo: "348668015"
 image: "/images/2019/fixing-performance-problems-with-ruby-prof-frederick-cheung.jpg"
 description: "Ruby makes writing expressive code easy, but writing fast code isn’t always easy and can be a bit of a black art."
 ---